 - Optimize a terminal

 - Optimize (the use of existing, sustainable) infrastructural systems

 - Add infrastructure

 - Optimize a mode

 - Add a mode

 - Spatial development and planning

 - Governance and institutional arrangements

-This methodology can be elaborated and enriched in the Tier 2 workshops.
+This methodology is elaborated in the Tier 2 workshops.
+This didn't lead to a required enrichment of the methodology.